DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SETUP/Care-Services-workflows.md

 Billing Journal Line |Flow controls > Manual decision|A manual decision is a point at which a workflow divides into two branches.
 A user must decide which branch is used.
 Billing Journal Line |Flow controls > Parallel activity|A parallel activity is a workflow element that includes two or more workflow branches that run at the same time.
 Billing Journal Line |Flow controls > Subworkflow|A subworkflow is a workflow that runs within the context of another workflow.
+Billing Schedule|Approvals > Approve billing schedule line, editable|Use this element to approve the billing schedule line.
+The assigned approver will be able to edit the Billing schedule lines.
+Billing Schedule|Flow controls > Conditional decision|A conditional decision is a point at which a workflow divides into two branches.
+The system will decide which branch is used on specified conditions.
+Billing Schedule|Flow controls > Manual decision|A manual decision is a point at which a workflow divides into two branches.
+A user must decide which branch is used.
+Billing Schedule|Flow controls > Parallel activity|A parallel activity is a workflow element that includes two or more workflow branches that run at the same time.
+Billing Schedule|Flow controls > Subworkflow|A subworkflow is a workflow that runs within the context of another workflow.

 ## Assignment types